neulab/InterpretEval/README.md

-# Interpretable Evaluation for NLP
+# Interpretable Evaluation for Natural Language Processing

 by Pengfei Liu, Jinlan Fu, Graham Neubig and other contributors.